leoaf79/android-app-installer-script/README.md

 > Verify the compatibility and safety of the APK applications you wish to install.

 > [!WARNING]
-> Modifying the a headunit software may impact the vehicle's warranty or functionality.
+> Modifying a headunit software may impact the vehicle's warranty or functionality.
 It is advised to proceed with caution and under your own responsibility.